What is aortic valve stenosis?

 • Supravalvular Stenosis (above the valve) – An incision is made over the affected area and a patch is sewn in place to enlarge the narrowing (aortoplasty).

 After an aortic stenosis repair, monitoring in the postoperative period will include invasive lines, such as an arterial line and central venous line, to monitor blood pressure and deliver medications.
-Medications may be needed to control hemodynamics (nitroprusside or nicardipine), provide sedation and maintain hydration during recovery.
-Perfusion is monitored by pulse oximetry and NIRS (near-infrared spectroscopy) probes.
+Medications may be needed to control blood pressure, provide sedation and maintain hydration during recovery.
 Depending on various factors specific to each individual, the breathing tube (endotracheal tube) may or may not still be present after surgery.
-Pacing wires, which can assist with any rhythm issues that may arise in the postoperative period, will be placed in the operating room.
-Pacing wires are typically removed 1-2 days after surgery if not needed.
-Chest tubes will be present to remove air, blood or fluid from around the heart or lungs.
+Surgical drains will be present to remove air, blood or fluid from around the heart or lungs.
 These tubes will be removed in the ICU as soon as possible, typically the next day.

 Make an appointment